Should I upgrade my alarm system?

 - They require less maintenance than wired systems

 Monitored alarm systems

 Modern monitoring systems use all the power of modern technology.
 For example, Verisure’s Guard Response system starts with a 24-hour monitoring centre which analyses data received from your burglar alarm system.
-If a sensor is triggered, operatives can examine the pictures or video footage to establish whether there is a credible threat and despatch a guard response team to the premises.
+If a sensor is triggered, specialists can examine the pictures or video footage to establish whether there is a credible threat and dispatch a guard response team to the premises.
 There is less likelihood of a false alarm being raised, which makes the system more effective.

 PIR motion sensors vs. simple movement sensors

 The earliest types of sensor operated in one of two ways:

 - The microwave sensor detected motion like a speed camera does, by bouncing microwave radiation off objects back onto its sensor.
 It could detect how fast something was going, and which direction it was moving in.

 - Passive infrared sensors (PIR) detected changes in temperature, which may suggest the warmer presence of a human body.

 The problem that each of these sensors had was that they tended to be a crude measure of the environment.
 Early PIRs and microwave sensors might not tell the difference between a cat and a human.
 Dual sensors, like Verisure’s Perimeter Detector, are much better at distinguishing these, as they can be specifically programmed to detect human-like heat movements.